IMERSS/inat-components/README.md

 ### Available components

 We'll go into details about each of these components below, but here's what's available.

+`<Panel />`

+This is a pre-built panel containing all visualization data available, grouped into tabs: recent observations, common taxa, favourites and a summary tab.
+You get less control using this component than all the others below, but it means you don't have to write any code.

 `<RecentObservations />`